United SC: Managerial records

+Other departments

+Football: youth section and academy

-In 2013, United SC launched it's U20 team to participate in the Elite League (India) as Prayag United U20 and competed in the 2013 I-League U20.
-The club's U19 team was formed in 2010 and competed in the 2010 I-League U19.
+In 2013, United SC launched its U20 team to participate in the Elite League (India) as Prayag United U20 and competed in 2012 and 2013 I-League U20.
+The club's U19 team was formed in 2010 and competed in the 2010 and 2012 editions of U19 I-League.
 They later participated in the league during the 2014–15 I-League U19 season from group A – Kolkata zone and moved to final round.
+They have also participated in 2017–18 edition of youth league.
+Club's under-19 team also took part in IFA U19 Calcutta Football League.

+United SC's reserve team also participated in regional tournaments like All India Steel Express Football Championship.
+The club has been operating United Sports Football School for youth development, having two campuses in Shyamnagar, and Doon Heritage School in Siliguri.
+In December 2023, football academy of United SC gained 'elite category' accreditation by the All India Football Federation.